dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     "
     .. _dcmCopyMoveUpdatePolicy:

     :ref:`Copy Move Update Policy <dcmCopyMoveUpdatePolicy>`",string,"Specifies update policy for attributes of the destination Study on Copy/Move of Instances from another Study.
 If absent, the attributes will not be updated.
 Overwrites value specified on Device level.
-Enumerated values: SUPPLEMENT, MERGE, OVERWRITE or REPLACE.
+Enumerated values: PRESERVE, SUPPLEMENT, MERGE, OVERWRITE or REPLACE.

     (dcmCopyMoveUpdatePolicy)"
     "
     .. _dcmLinkMWLEntryUpdatePolicy:

     :ref:`Link MWL Entry Update Policy <dcmLinkMWLEntryUpdatePolicy>`",string,"Specifies update policy for Study attributes on Link of Instances of another Study with a MWL Entry referring an existing Study.
 Overwrites value specified on Device level.
-Enumerated values: SUPPLEMENT, MERGE, OVERWRITE or REPLACE.
+Enumerated values: PRESERVE, SUPPLEMENT, MERGE, OVERWRITE or REPLACE.

     (dcmLinkMWLEntryUpdatePolicy)"
     "